catherinedynda/qb-db-backend/readme.md

 `GET /search`: Main endpoint for searching.
 Returns quotes and stuff.
 Parameters:

--   `keyword`: case insensitive keyword to search for in full text of quote
+-   `keyword`: keyword to search for in full text of quote
+-   `case`: `on` to have keyword be case sensitive, `off` to have keyword be case insensitive
 -   `member`: id of member quote is from
 -   `quotee`: id of person quoted
+-   `fromDate`: farthest back date quote can be from, YYYY-MM-DD format
+-   `toDate`: most recent date quote can be from, YYYY-MM-DD format
+-   `limit`: `on` to limit amount of quotes to 30, `off` to not limit quantity of quotes (may be set automatically on)
+-   `sortby`: `date` to sort by date of quote, `likes` to sort by amount of likes
+-   `direction`: `asc` to sort ascendingly, `desc` to sort descendingly

 More to come.
 All parameters currently function on an AND basis.
 Deal with it.